-1. INTRODUCTION
+1 INTRODUCTION

-Distributed transactional storage systems nowadays require increasing isolation levels, scalable performance, faulttolerance and a simple programming model for being easily integrated with transactional applications.
-The recent growth of large scale infrastructures with dozens or hundreds of computational nodes needs transactional support ready to scale with them.
-Many of the modern transactional storage systems have abandoned strong consistency (e.g., serializability) in order to achieve good scalability and high performance [4, 10, 17].
-Weak consistency models (e.g., eventual consistency) incur the expense of allowing some non-serializable executions, which, if at all tolerated by the application requirements, are more difficult to deal with for the developers [28].
+Distributed transactional storage systems nowadays require increasing isolation levels, scalable performance, fault-tolerance and a simple programming model for being easily integrated with transactional applications.
+The recent growth of large scale infrastructures with dozens or hundreds of nodes needs transactional support ready to scale with them.

+Many of the modern transactional storage systems have abandoned strong consistency (e.g., serializability) in order to achieve good scalability and high performance [4], [10], [19].
+Weak consistency models (e.g., eventual consistency) incur the expense of allowing some non-serializable executions, which, if at all tolerated by the application requirements, are more difficult to deal with for the developers [30].
 In fact, it was observed that developers prefer strong consistency when possible [6].

 For this reason, transactional storage systems that offer serializability without forsaking high speed and high scalability, represent a very promising sweet spot in the overall design space.
 One system that approaches this sweet spot for On-Line Transaction Processing (OLTP) workloads is Granola, as proposed by Cowling and Liskov in [8].
 Granola employs a novel transactional model, independent transactions, to keep overheads and synchronization to a minimum while guaranteeing serializable distributed transactions.
-To help reach its high transaction throughput, Granola relies on storing the data in main memory and operating upon it using transactions expressed in the application's native programming language, as opposed to a query language like SQL.
+To help reach its high transaction throughput, Granola relies on storing the data in main memory and operating upon it using transactions expressed in the application's native programming language, as

+Authors are with the Department of Electrical and Computer Engineering, Virginia Tech, Blacksburg, VA, 24060 opposed to a query language like SQL.
 This essentially qualifies Granola as a Distributed Transactional Memory (DTM) system.

-One key enabler for good performance in the Granola model is having the data organized in fine-grained, highquality partitions that promote the use of single-partition and independent distributed transactions.
+One key enabler for good performance in the Granola model is having the data organized in finegrained, high-quality partitions that promote the use of single-partition and independent distributed transactions.
 This can be considered a drawback for Granola, as developers need to manually organize the data, choose the transaction primitives, and route transactions appropriately.
 This work focuses on eliminating this drawback by automating the three tasks.

-To reach our goal, we adapt and extend an existing graphbased data partitioning algorithm, Schism [9], originally proposed for traditional, SQL-based databases.
-Our major contributions are:

-- We extend Schism to support independent transactions.
-The extended algorithm will propose partitions that favor fast single-partition and independent transactions against the slower, Two-Phase Commit (2PC) coordinated transactions. - We develop a mechanism based on static program analysis for determining edge weights in the graph that Schism uses for proposing partitions.
-This essentially enables applying an algorithm like Schism to independent transactions, or, more generally, to any DTMstyle transactions expressed in a native programming language.

-• We develop a routing mechanism based on machine learning, for routing transactions to an appropriate set of partitions.
-This is essential for enabling any kind of automatic partitioning for Granola or any other DTMstyle environment, where a transaction's access set is not known a priori.
+To reach our goal, we adapt and extend an existing graph-based data partitioning algorithm, Schism [9], originally proposed for traditional, SQLbased databases.
+Our major contributions are: (A)Schism currently supports only single-partition transactions.
+We extend it to support independent transactions, such that the new proposed partitioning algorithm suggests partitions that favor both fast singlepartition and independent transactions against the slower, Two-Phase Commit (2PC) coordinated transactions.
+(B) We develop a mechanism based on static program analysis for determining edge weights in the graph that Schism uses for proposing partitions.
+This essentially enables applying an algorithm like Schism (which only works on SQL) to independent transactions, or, more generally, to any DTM-style transactions expressed in a native programming language.
+(C) Transactional systems assuming partitioned data usually delegate the task of routing transactions to the appropriate partitions to the programmer.
+We contribute a machine-learning based mechanism for routing transactions.
+This is essential for enabling any kind of automatic partitioning for Granola or any other DTM environment, where a transaction's access set is not known a priori.
+(D) To the best of our knowledge, this is the first work that provides an end-toend automated framework for exploiting independent transactions.
+(E) We discuss the applicability of independent transactions to several popular benchmark workloads, thus showing independent transaction can be used in a wide range of OLTP workloads.
+To the best of our knowledge, we are the first to use the Granola model for workloads other than TPC-C.

-Additional minor contributions include automatic program refactoring for run-time transaction trace collection, and automatic choice of an appropriate transaction primitive based on static program analysis.
-To the best of our knowledge, this is the first work that provides an end-to-end automated framework for exploiting independent transactions.
+Additional minor contributions include automatic program refactoring for run-time trace collection, and automatic choice of an appropriate transaction primitive based on static program analysis.